google/applied-machine-learning-intensive/v2/01_what_is_ml/00_introduction/slides.md

 * Limited to human reasoning
 * Exposes bias of the implementor

-.

-{.column}

-**Machine Learning**

-* Model trained with data
-* Emergent patterns in the data
-* Experiments and refinements in training and models
-* Limited by training data
-* Exposes bias of the training data

-.

 <!--
 Before machine learning, many problems used a “rules-based approach," which makes predictions based on a list of rules.
 In some situations it’s useful to have this human input, but it’s challenging to maintain as new rules are needed for each change in user needs or ecosystem.

 Consider the problem of deciding whether an animal picture is a lion.
 A rules-based approach might check for various things: if the animal has two ears, whiskers, walks on four legs, and is large.
 But what if you forget to include a rule for no stripes?
 What if the picture is of a lion cub, which isn’t large?

-A machine learning approach would be able to look through a large number of examples to find the patterns of what a lion looks like without being explicitly told.
-ML systems are easier to update as user needs and the ecosystem changes.
-Some more advantages and disadvantages of both approaches are shown here.

 References:
 https://en.wikipedia.org/wiki/Rule-based_system